 The hop industry in New Zealand is tiny by international standards.
 Although production is increasing, growth has been much slower compared to craft beer and hop producers overseas.

 There's potential to accelerate our industry's growth and improve returns to growers and the economy, but we need innovation to do this.

 - Project 1: Hop breeding.
-This will use classical breeding methods and new molecular techniques to improve the speed and efficiency of breeding.
-The main goal is to commercialise 3 new premium varietals and support the release of 3 royalty-free varietals.
+Classical breeding methods and new scientific techniques to improve the speed and efficiency of breeding.
+The main goal is to commercialise three new premium varietals and support the release of three royalty-free varietals.

 - Project 2: Precision farming and hop processing.
-This involves research on optimal growing, harvesting, and processing for unique flavours and aromas – from the field to the glass.
-It will also explore the impacts of regional differences (terroir) on flavour and aromas.
+Research to establish optimal growing, harvesting, and processing techniques for unique flavours and aromas – from the field to the glass – including the impacts of regional differences (terroir).

 - Project 3: Market development.
 Direct sales market for premium New Zealand hops to leading craft breweries, both local and international to raise grower returns and establish stronger customer relationships.

 - Project 4: Combined hop and craft beer industry growth.
 Hāpi Symposium to expose New Zealand hop growers and craft brewers to international best practice.
 Explore new beers styles unique to New Zealand.